 Upper endoscopy is a common test used to examine the upper digestive tract.
-The procedure is usually performed in an out-patient setting.
+The procedure is usually performed in an outpatient setting.
 It involves insertion of an endoscope, which is a thin flexible tube with a camera at the tip, to allow for visual examination of the oesophagus and stomach.
 The procedure takes less than 10 minutes and is often performed under light sedation.
 It is very useful for excluding any tumour or blockage of the oesophagus.
 In achalasia, the esophagus will be wider than usual, and is sometimes filled with residual food (Fig. 1a and Fig. 1b).

 Fig 1.a Fig.1b

 Oesophageal manometry is the most important test to confirm the diagnosis of achalasia, and allows us to see what happens when a patient swallows.
 A small thin tube with pressure sensors is inserted gently into the oesophagus and stomach.
-The movement of the esophagus and pressure of the LES will be recorded to determine any impairment in function.
+The movement of the oesophagus and pressure of the LES will be recorded to determine any impairment in function.

 This is the treatment for achalasia with no surgical incision required.
 The procedure is done endoscopically under general anaesthesia.
 The endoscope is inserted into the oesophageal lumen.
 A tunnel is created below the inner lining of the oesophagus all the way to the LES.
-The muscle fibres of lower oesophagus and gastric cardia are then divided endoscopically.
+The muscle fibres of the lower oesophagus and gastric cardia are then divided endoscopically.

 Endoscopic view of POEM.A: 2cm longitudinal incision is made.B: Submucosal tunnel is created leaving the underlying muscularis propria.C: Circular muscle is cut, preserving the outer longitudinal muscle layer.D: Clips are placed to close the initial mucosal layer.